Shopify Catalog Operations & Automation

 6b.
 Frontend Filter Display

-5c.
+6c.
 Admin View — Product Recommendations

-5d.
+6d.
 Frontend PDP Product Recommendations

 Conclusion

-This work shows full control over a Shopify catalog from raw data to live merchandising.
-Products were structured in spreadsheets, imported cleanly, enriched with metadata, and verified in the admin and storefront.
-Bulk price and inventory updates were executed through exports and controlled CSV edits.
-Automation flows handled low-stock and restock tagging without manual intervention.
-Filters and recommendations were configured to support product discovery and cross-sell behavior.
-The result is a clean, scalable catalog setup with reliable automation, efficient merch workflows, and a polished storefront experience built on accurate data.
+This case study shows end-to-end control of a Shopify catalog from spreadsheet build to live merchandising.
+Products were structured in CSV files, imported cleanly, enriched with metadata, and verified in the Shopify admin and storefront.
+Price and inventory updates were executed through exports and controlled CSV edits.
+Automations handled low-stock, out-of-stock, and restock tagging without manual intervention.
+Filters and product recommendations were configured to support product discovery and cross-sell behavior.